DevExpress/testcafe-studio-docs/documentation/user-interface/report-view.md

 #### Sorting Data

-To sort tests by a column, click the column header.
+Click the column header to sort tests by a column.
 To toggle sort order, click the header one more time.

 IMAGE